Symphony No. 3 (Pärt): Composition

 After composing his Credo in 1968, he embarked on a transitional period where he stopped composing.
 The reason for this creative hiatus was Pärt's realization that his musical compositional method had been fully developed.
 The only major piece he decided to work on was the third symphony, which came about right before the creation of his unique tintinnabular style.
 During the years between 1968 and the creation of both Fratres and Tabula Rasa, Pärt delved into Gregorian chant, early polyphonic music and polyphony from the Renaissance period, from which he found much inspiration for this symphony.
 By doing this, he rejected the serialist musical style he pioneered and advocated in Estonia and turned to a much denser, minimalistic musical language.
-Pärt finally completed the symphony in 1971 and premiered it at the Estonia Concert Hall in Tallinn, with the dedicatee, Estonian conductor Neeme Järvi, who conducted the Estonian National Symphony Orchestra, on 21 September 1972.
+Pärt finally completed the symphony in 1971 and premiered it at the Estonia Concert Hall in Tallinn on 21 September 1972, with the dedicatee, Estonian conductor Neeme Järvi, conducting the Estonian National Symphony Orchestra.

+Pärt described this symphony later as a "joyous work" and stated that it was not "the end of my despair and search".